AlexeyBeley/artifactory_api/README.md

 curl -u "<username>":"<password>" "https://alexeybeley.jfrog.io/artifactory/api/system/ping"
 ```

-#`@connection_required` decorator
+# For developer:
+* `@connection_required`

-This allows to add any logic about the user connection status:
+   This decoratorallows to add any logic about the user connection status:
    1) Access management
    2) Logging
-etc.
+   3) etc.

-#`@expose_api` decorator
+* `@expose_api`

-Allows a developer by just adding this decorator above his function to make it automatically exposed in CLI.
+   This decorator allows a developer by just adding this decorator above his function to:
-All menus being added too.
+   1) Mmake it automatically exposed in CLI.
+   2) Add all submenus path.

+#Miscellanies
+1) Dot (.) is a restricted char in api_menu name.
+Can be switched to anything else. e.g ->